stimulsoft/Samples-Dashboards.Python/README.md

 After that, in your browser, you can navigate to the following address:
 http://127.0.0.1:8040/

+Before running the server-side examples for dashboard generation and export, you need to run the `Configuring and Installing Node.js` script first.
+This script verifies the installed Node.js version and installs all required Node.js dependencies needed for working with dashboards on the server.

 ## About Stimulsoft Dashboards.PYTHON
 Introducing Dashboards.PYTHON - a fast and powerful tool for creating analytical dashboards in services and projects written in Python.
 The product includes a JavaScript data processing engine, a designer component for creating dashboards, and a fully interactive viewer for viewing ready-made dashboards on the screen of any device.